-Grid connected inverters convert the DC output from polycritalline silicon solar panels to grid quality AC electricity.
-During daytime, the solar PV modules are the sources of power generation.
-PV modules of 28 MW installed peak capacity are connected to inverter, which will convert DC power to AC power at 400V and step up from 0.4 KV to 33 KV and feed to the grid transmission line.
+Grid connected inverters convert the DC output from multicritalline silicon solar panels to grid quality AC electricity.
+During daytime, the solar PV modules are the main sources of power generation.
+PV modules of 28 MW installation capacity will be connected to inverters, which will convert DC power to AC power at 400V and step up from 0.4 KV to 33 KV and will supply to the grid transmission line.